Diagnosis

 Evidence

-is technically an optional attribute, to receive a non-empty response there must be at least one present symptom or laboratory test result added to your evidence list.
+The evidence list is the most important part of each request to /diagnosis.
+While evidence is technically an optional attribute, to receive a non-empty response there must be at least one present symptom added to your evidence list.
 Please note that sending only risk factors or only absent symptoms might not be sufficient to start the interview.

 "evidence": [